florenciatorche/TrendsEducUSCensusACS/README.md

 # Trends in Educational Attainment in the US

 These Stata files create graphs displaying educational attainment of the U.S. population across cohorts born 1915- 1997 using data from the U.S. Census and the American Community Survey (ACS).
+Separate graphs for men and women are created.

 ## Contents